Today's Learning Objective Understand the significance of Queen Hatshepsut

 Examining Hatshepsut from Multiple Sources Queen Hatshepsut was one of the most important leaders in Ancient Egypt's history.
 In order to understand her significance we will be consider Hatshepsut using multiple sources.
 We will examine a section from our Social Studies textbook, an excerpt from the book Hathshepsut: His Majesty, Herself, a primary source document that includes Hatshepsut's own words, a short documentary video, and finally a poem.
 By examining a text set composed of a variety of sources, my hope is that you will develop a more comprehensive understanding of this remarkable figure from history.

-You will use the document Hatshepust Notes to document the important things you learn about her and her reign.
+You will use the document Hatshepust Notes, located in your Social Studies Google Classroom, to document the important things you learn about her and her reign.

 We will begin by reading an excerpt from our Social Studies textbook below.

 Now we will read an excerpt from the book Hathsepsut: HIs Majesty, Herself, which focuses on what Hatshepsut did in order to be accepted as pharaoh by the Egyptian people.

 Next, we will examine a primary source.
 A primary source is a document or physical object which was written during the time under study.
 The words below are said to be Hatshepsut's and come directly form an obelisk (an Egyptian monument) inscription created during her reign.
 What do we learn about Hatshepsut from her actual words?
 Should this source carry more weight than others?

 Next, check out the short documentary video about Hatshepsut below.